ksauka/ksauka.github.io/index.md

 ### Hi there 👋

 **I am currently pursuing my Ph.D. in the Department of IT Convergence Engineering in Gachon University, Korea, and working as a researcher in CVIP Lab, Gachon University.
-My current research interests include 2D & 3D image processing, computer vision, and deep generative models.
+My current research interests include camera sensors, 2D & 3D image processing, and deep generative models.

 - 🔭 I’m currently working on image inpainting and event cameras.
 - 🌱 I’m currently learning about camera sensors.